Jose V. Rodriguez: House of Representatives

+Mayor of Cebu City

 On November 9, 1952, Rodriguez was appointed Cebu City mayor and Appointments Committee confirmed his position on March 26, 1953.
 On April 6 of the same year, he was asked to vacate the post by the interim secretary and directed to act as technical assistant to the then President Elpidio Quirino.
 Three days later, Vicente del Rosario was appointed acting mayor.
 Rodriguez contested his removal from the office in court and the Supreme Court decided in his favor.

 In his time, the local government units employed independent contractors to act as law enforcers and detectives for the city's chief executive.
 The group in Cebu City was known as SECRETA.
 On October 28,1952, Rodriguez dismissed Ahmed Alcamel Abella, a police detective who was appointed since October 1, 1947.
 Abella sued.
 While the Court of First Instance ruled in favor of Rodriguez, the Supreme Court overturned the decision and ordered Abella to be reinstated back to service on June 29, 1954.

 During his term, the Boy's Town in Punta Princesa, Labangon was established.
 Rodriguez remained mayor until November 16, 1955 and was succeeded by Pedro Clavano.